PeaBeeJay/ess-helm-script/README.md

 The only steps you need to complete outside of this script are pointing your domain to your server.

-### Matrix Authentication Service

-This script configures MAS (matrix authentication service) to allow users to create their own accounts.
-The default installation from the official ESS github assumes you will make a username and password for every member joining your server.
-I find this annoying, so I allow users to create their own accounts.

-To add security, I configure MAS with **registration keys**.

-When setting up an account, a new user will be prompted to enter a registration key, which needs to be created in the admin panel.
-Keys can be setup with multiple options such as being one time use, or expiring after a certain amount of days if they haven't been used.

 ## DNS Setup

 Configure your domain with an 6 A name records pointing to the publix IP of the server: